naparuba/tanuki-www/content/pages/docs/commands/index.md

 Slug: docs/commands/index

-# Consul Commands (CLI)
+# XXX Commands (CLI)

-Consul is controlled via a very easy to use command-line interface (CLI).
+XXX is controlled via a very easy to use command-line interface (CLI).
-Consul is only a single command-line application: `consul`.
+XXX is only a single command-line application: `XXX`.
 This application then takes a subcommand such as "agent" or "members".
 The complete list of subcommands is in the navigation to the left.

-The `Consul` CLI is a well-behaved command line application.
+The `XXX` CLI is a well-behaved command line application.
 In erroneous cases, a non-zero exit status will be returned.
 It also responds to `-h` and `--help` as you'd most likely expect.
-And some commands that expect input accept "-" as a parameter to tell Consul to read the input from stdin.
+And some commands that expect input accept "-" as a parameter to tell XXX to read the input from stdin.

-To view a list of the available commands at any time, just run `consul` with no arguments:
+To view a list of the available commands at any time, just run `XXX` with no arguments:

 ```
-$ consul
+$ XXX
-usage: consul [--version] [--help] <command> [<args>]
+usage: XXX [--version] [--help] <command> [<args>]

 Available commands are:
-    agent          Runs a Consul agent
+    agent          Runs a XXX agent
     force-leave    Forces a member of the cluster to enter the "left" state
     info           Provides debugging information for operators
-    join           Tell Consul agent to join cluster
+    join           Tell XXX agent to join cluster
     keygen         Generates a new encryption key
-    leave          Gracefully leaves the Consul cluster and shuts down
+    leave          Gracefully leaves the XXX cluster and shuts down
-    members        Lists the members of a Consul cluster
+    members        Lists the members of a XXX cluster
-    monitor        Stream logs from a Consul agent
+    monitor        Stream logs from a XXX agent
     reload         Triggers the agent to reload configuration files
-    version        Prints the Consul version
+    version        Prints the XXX version
 ```

 To get help for any specific command, pass the `-h` flag to the relevant subcommand.
 For example, to see help about the `join` subcommand:

 ```
-$ consul join -h
+$ XXX join -h
-Usage: consul join [options] address ...
+Usage: XXX join [options] address ...

-  Tells a running Consul agent (with "consul agent") to join the cluster
+  Tells a running XXX agent (with "XXX agent") to join the cluster
   by specifying at least one existing member.

 Options:

-  -rpc-addr=127.0.0.1:8400  RPC address of the Consul agent.
+  -rpc-addr=127.0.0.1:8400  RPC address of the XXX agent.
   -wan                      Joins a server to another server in the WAN pool

 ```